 I know that my redeemer lives, and that in the end he will stand on the earth.
 (Job 19:25)

-For Remembering God’s Great Love:
+Short Bible Verses for Remembering God’s Great Love:

 Because of the Lord’s great love we are not consumed, for his compassions never fail.
 They are new every morning; great is your faithfulness.
 (Lamentations 3:22-23)